 - Crucial for a free society, it has an important relationship to the First Amendment

 - Allows free expression, commentary, critique, public debate, free press

 - Inherently flexible and adaptable to new contexts, uses, and technologies

 - Lifeblood of scholarship, allows us to build on prior works

 - Carries some risk since we must carry out our own, individual fair use assessments, but we accept such risk in order to do necessary and legitimate things

-CWRU students, faculty, and staff may consult with a member of the Freedman Center for Digital Scholarship about the four factors to help determine whether a use is "fair."
+CWRU students, faculty, and staff may consult with a member of the Freedman Center for Digital Scholarship for Fair Use guidance and resources.

 These principles and overview of copyright are described in more depth in the Case Western Reserve University Copyright Compliance Policy.